Blinko

 Explorers6 min read·

-Multi-day HOG rallies create legends — if the logistics don't fall apart.
-Plan hotels, rides, and meetups day by day, and stay connected with riders you meet.
+Multi-day HOG rally planning, step by step: book the hotels, map the rides, and schedule the meetups day by day — and stay connected with riders you meet.

 B